rajgupta9044/DEVSHALA_PRIVATE/README.md

 JWT tokens are used to authenticate users when accessing protected resources.

-Administrative operations are protected using separate admin authorization middleware.
+Administrative operations are protected using dedicated admin authorization middleware.

 ---

 # 🗄️ Database

-The application uses **MongoDB** with **Mongoose** for database management.
+DevShala uses **MongoDB** with **Mongoose** for database management.

-The backend contains separate modules/models for application data such as:
+The application manages data such as:

 ```text
 User